About Us - Our Members

 By Ray Briggs

-I first became interested in cage birds when a workmate asked me to look after his 3 pair of Zebra Finches over the holiday period.
-This was about the end of the 1960's.
-It wasn't long before we had Budgerigars because they seemed more interesting, more colours and not so flighty.
-Our first breeding season started with 4 pet birds cages sitting on a shelf in the dinning room with the nest boxes hanging on the front.
-This proved to be most likely the best breeding season I ever had, no egg binding, no french moult etc. with all pairs producing at least 4 chicks in both rounds, but what a mess in the dinning room so the aviaries and breeding room had to be built outside.
-I still think this success was due to my ignorance and that the birds liked the noise (radios & kids), some how it all blended in.
+Our first breeding season started with 4 pet bird cages sitting on a shelf in the dining room with the nest boxes hanging on the front.
+This proved to be most likely the best breeding season I ever had, no egg binding, no french moult etc. with all pairs producing at least 4 chicks in both rounds, but what a mess in the dining room so the aviaries and breeding room had to be built outside.
+I still think this success was due to my ignorance and that the birds liked the noise (radios & kids), somehow it all blended in.

-I had joined the Dunedin Cage Bird Specialist Club by then and it was not long before I was helping with the paper work for the shows.
+I had joined the Dunedin Cage Bird Specialist Club by then and it was not long before I was helping with the paperwork for the shows.
 Stewarding and judging didn't seem to be my thing so I kept my interest in the office side of things.
-I seemed to get a lot of satisfaction in doing the paper work as I met up with more exhibitors right over all the show and not just in the section I was showing in.
-I took over as the Club Secretary in the mid 1970's and produced my first show schedule using a "Banda" printer which used mentholated spirits and this was a hit and miss system to get good copies printed.
-Over the next few years we progressed with electric typewriters and gestner printers.
+I seemed to get a lot of satisfaction in doing the paperwork as I met up with more exhibitors right over all the show and not just in the section I was showing in.

-In the mid 1980's things changed with the advent of the computer so my interest in the secretary work took a much needed boost.
-The first computer was a 246 system which was only a better version of the typewriter but it did have a memory but didn't have a very big compacity.
-Over the next few years the computer program's improved and so did our system for running the shows.
-Now we could save/merge files which negated the necessity of the repeated typing i.e. one special had to be typed 5 times before the end of the show prior to this.
-Thank goodness for better computers and photocopiers.
+In the mid 1980s things changed with the advent of the computer so my interest in the secretary work took a much-needed boost.
+The first computer was a 246 system which was only a better version of the typewriter but it did have a memory but didn't have a very big capacity.
+Over the next few years the computer programs improved and so did our system for running the shows.

 My birds during all this time kept increasing and I was having some success on the show bench reaching Champion status in the budgies.
 The canaries I had been doing good enough to keep me interested especially the Roller canaries.
 At the peak of my showing I had 56 Birds on the show bench which included Budgies, Foreign, and Rollers.
-This was proving too much as it was taking 3 trips to and from the show to get all the birds and office equipment there apart for all the preparation to the birds before hand.
+This was proving too much as it was taking 3 trips to and from the show to get all the birds and office equipment there apart from all the preparation to the birds beforehand.

 It was in 1988 that fate took a hand while I was overseas my birds just didn't get feed and I lost over 70 budgies and a few months later I lost all my canaries due to another reason.
 That was my lot with cage birds as I thought but I still had to get the info out for our A.G.M. for the club so I just kept going in the meantime.
-It was after the AGM's the North Otago Club asked me to be their show secretary and this made up my mind to keep doing the show secretary work which I havn't regretted at all.
-Now I had the excuse to be at another show in an official capacity which made it all worth while.
-It wasn't long before I was assisting at other shows.

-Over the years since I lost my birds I kept wondering what kept me interested and I put it down to all the members/exhibitors who have become my many personal friends something I think I cant do with out.
-Once I was told by a prominent breeder that to get to the top in the bird world was to breed a CYCR bird that became a National winner to get complete satisfaction in our hobby, as I don't have any birds, my satisfaction comes from running a successful National show so I think I have had a few national winners by either being show secretary or assistant secretary at Nelson, Christchurch (3), Timaru (2), Dunedin (3), Invercargill (2), and North Otago It is only with the help of the very good teams I have had in the office with me has this has become possible.
-The next thing I am looking forward to is the hope that we can get the new show program up and running, as we want it, which is going to benefit all clubs with their secretary work.
-We have to move forward.
+Once I was told by a prominent breeder that to get to the top in the bird world was to breed a CYCR bird that became a National winner to get complete satisfaction in our hobby, as I don't have any birds, my satisfaction comes from running a successful National show so I think I have had a few national winners by either being show secretary or assistant secretary at Nelson, Christchurch (3), Timaru (2), Dunedin (3), Invercargill (2), and North Otago.

 Mike Hannan

-Normal Cinnamon Grey Male Budgie, CYCR winner
+Normal Cinnamon Grey Male Budgie, CYCR winner for Budgie National 2010. |

 Mike first got into birds as a young lad.
 He was wanting Racing Pigeons, but given the perceived social image that was attached with them at the time his parents gave him the option of either chooks or budgies.
 With budgies he went, and with his fathers help by the time he left home about 6 years he had amassed a sizeable collection of 30-40 birds.
 As is usually the case, these he left with his parents.